ai4protein/VenusVaccine/README.md

 1. Ensure all required dependencies are installed
 2. Make sure corresponding model files exist in the `ckpt` directory (`Bacteria.pt`, `Virus.pt`, or `Tumor.pt`)
-3. First run will download pre-trained models automatically (internet connection required)
-4. GPU is recommended for better inference performance
+3. GPU is recommended for better inference performance

-## Model Files

-Pre-trained model files should be placed in the `ckpt` directory:
-- `ckpt/Bacteria.pt`: Model for bacterial protective antigens
-- `ckpt/Virus.pt`: Model for viral protective antigens
-- `ckpt/Tumor.pt`: Model for tumor protective antigens

 ## Citation